Ashoka University: Campus

-Ashoka University's 25 acre main campus is in the Rajiv Gandhi Education City in Sonipat, Haryana.
+Ashoka University's 25 acre original campus is in the Rajiv Gandhi Education City in Sonipat, Haryana.
 It was designed by the American architecture firm Perkins Eastman.
-In September 2021, the foundation stone was laid for a new 27-acre campus in Sonipat, expected to be operational by 2027, which will double the university's student capacity.
+In September 2021, the university laid the foundation stone for an adjacent 27 acre campus, with plans to increase its student capacity to 6,000 by 2027.

 Governance

-Ashoka University is funded entirely by donations, with no hierarchies present in the founding group in terms of decision-making.
+Ashoka University is supported by philanthropic donations.
+It also charges tuition and other student fees.
+There are no hierarchies present in the founding group in terms of decision-making.
 In addition to the chancellor, vice-chancellor and deans, Ashoka is guided by an academic council of academics and scholars.
 The council sets the university's academic standard, advising on matters of curriculum, faculty hiring, and research.

 The first chancellor was Andre Beteille, who served from 2014.
 The first vice-chancellor was Rudrangshu Mukherjee.
 In 2017 Beteille resigned, to be replaced by Mukherjee, and Pratap Bhanu Mehta was appointed vice-chancellor from July 2017.
 Mehta resigned in July 2019 and was replaced by Malabika Sarkar.
 Sarkar stepped down on 1 January 2023 and was replaced by Somak Raychaudhury.
+In March 2026, Somak Raychaudhury decided to step down as Vice Chancellor and not continue for a second term.
+Prof. Rishikesha T. Krishnan was appointed as the VC on 15 June 2026 and will be assuming office on 1 August 2026.

 Academics

-Undergraduate programme

-Ashoka University offers a multidisciplinary Undergraduate Programme.
-Students are not expected to declare their Major until the middle of the second year.
-Students enrolled at Ashoka University can choose their Major and Minor from various interdisciplinary options.

-Young India Fellowship

-The Young India Fellowship (YIF), offered as a Postgraduate Diploma in Liberal Studies.
-The cohort consists of 100 Fellows who come from diverse academic, professional, socio-economic, and geographical backgrounds.
-Within a year, they engage with diverse study, research and practice areas.
-The programme comprises eight terms of six weeks each, with up to four courses in each term.
-The Fellowship emphasizes writing, research, and experiential learning—in the form of an 8-month part-time Experiential Learning Module.
-The application for the fellowship has no age restriction since 2022.

-Masters programmes

-Ashoka University offers graduate programmes in the form of master's degree and Ph.D. programmes.
-Right now the master's degree programmes are offered in Economics, English, and Liberal Studies as well as Ashoka Scholars Programme.
-Other short term programmes offered are the Summer Research Programmes and Ashoka X (Ashoka's virtual education initiative).

-Ph.D programme

-Ashoka University offers Ph.D. programmes in Biology, Chemistry, Computer Science, Economics, Mathematics, English, History, Physics, Psychology, Sociology and Anthropology.

-Lodha Genius Programme

-Lodha Genius Programme is a joint initiative between Ashoka University and the Lodha Group.
-It provides mentorship and support to exceptional students from ninth grade to their early career.
-The programme provides students with science and mathematics courses, practical life skills lessons, regular support from mentors and access to internship opportunities.
+The university offers various programmes at undergraduate, post graduate, diploma, and PhD level in subjects such as economics, chemistry, english, and liberal studies.